Health Services at Seattle Public Schools

-About our Program
+About the Nursing Program

 *NEW Varicella (ChickenPox) vaccine requirement for 2016-17

 Student Health Services' staff is ready to partner with you to assure your child's success.

-Our Team - Student Health Services is the nursing program of Coordinated School Health Department.
+Student Health Services is the nursing program of Coordinated School Health Department.
 We are committed to assuring a safe and healthy environment for all learners.
 Our staff of dedicated certificated registered school nurses, RNs, LPNs, and other support staff are experts in student health in the educational environment.

 Nurses work with students, families, and school staff to assure that all children participate fully in Seattle Public Schools educational programs.
 This begins with daily attendance, being well-rested, well-fed, and ready to learn.
 Our goal is that all children are successful in school.

 School nurses serve all students enrolled in Seattle Public Schools.
 The nurse's role is to assure that students receive required screenings, are compliant with immunization laws, have required individual health plans (IHPs) in place, school staff are trained on the essential and, individual needs of students with chronic health conditions.

 They support a positive safe school climate, assist the school team in disability accommodations, provide direct nursing care, delegate safe medication administration to school staff, and participate in school health education.